 Then there’s the browser extension.
 This is a handy tool that sits on your browser as an extra option and can be toggled on/off and adjusted as needed while you surf.
 The best VPNs (including all those mentioned in our top 10 above) will offer both a client AND an extension.

-However, watch out for those that only provide a web browser an extension, as they will only protect your web browsing, but won’t channel your app connections through the VPN.
-Many free VPNs are browsers extension only.
+However, watch out for those that only provide a web browser extension, as they will only protect your web browsing, and won’t channel your app connections through the VPN.
+Many free VPNs are browser extensions only.

 You can find Safari extensions for most popular programs.